 This went on for three days.
 On the fourth day, while Ru was sitting on the sill of the iron-barred window looking out with unconscious eyes, there was a knock at the door.

 "Hello, is anyone here?
-May I come in," asked a voice as soft as cotton, as sweet as sugar.
+May I come in?" asked a voice as soft as cotton and as sweet as sugar.

-Ru smiled and swallowed a tear that had slipped out of his eye and was sliding down the side of his cheek.
+Ru smiled and held back a tear that had escaped from his eye, trailing down the side of his cheek.

-When the door opened, he was still watching the doves in the hospital's healing garden, acting as if he didn't care about the visitor.
-In the same second, Ru succumbed to his curiosity, peering at the visitor's reflection on the glass.
+When the door opened, Ru continued to view the doves in the hospital's therapeutic garden, as if he didn't notice the guest.
+But not for long he surrendered to his curiosity and gazed at the visitor's reflection on the glass.

 Ru averted his gaze and frowned as soon as he saw the white coat.

-"Hello," waved the doctor who realized he was being watched through the window.
+"Hello," the doctor waved as he noticed he was being watched via the window.
 "I'm Claude Leblanc."
-As he introduced himself, his voice carried a subtle French accent, adding a touch of elegance to his words.
+As he introduced himself, his voice had a faint French accent, which added elegance to his remarks.

 "Hi, get me out here," Ru said fast.

-"That's exactly why I'm coming to see you, I want to discharge you more than anyone else, Lirui," said Dr. Claude Leblanc.
+"That's exactly why I come to see you.
+I want to discharge you more than anyone else, Lirui," Dr. Claude Leblanc said.

 "Am I sick that you want to discharge me?"
 Ru asked, glaring at the doctor's reflection.